sophiasagan/node-db-challenge/README.md

 - [ ] Explain the difference between `Relational Databases` and `SQL`.

+  A relational database is data stored in tables that is easily accessed and manipulated.
+SQL is query language used to manage and manipulate data.

 - [ ] Why do tables need a `primary key`?

+  A primary key is a unique identifier for a particular value

 - [ ] What is the name given to a table column that references the primary key on another table.

+  A foreign key

 - [ ] What do we need in order to have a _many to many_ relationship between two tables.

+Another table that links to the other two tables via foreign key(s)

 ## Minimum Viable Product